Do you have any of these problems?

 Keep the guidelines in mind

 Above all, a willingness to initiate and follow through on the Partnership Conversation is often a choice of courage.
-Make friends with that fear…tap into the energy of that fear to give you confidence to initiate and move forward with the Partnership Conversation (undoing fear).
+Make friends with that fear…tap into the energy of that fear to give you confidence to initiate and move forward with the Partnership Conversation.
+See undoing fear.

 Additional guidelines for the Partnership Conversation